Artūrs Šilovs: Playing career

 Šilovs started his hockey career with HS Rīga of the Optibet Hockey League.
-At the 2019 NHL entry draft he was selected by the Vancouver Canucks in the sixth round, 156th overall.
-He was subsequently selected by the Barrie Colts of the Ontario Hockey League in the 2019 CHL Import Draft, 11th overall, and joined them for the 2019–20 season. Šilovs signed a contract with Vancouver on 23 August 2019.

 Vancouver Canucks

+On 22 June 2019, Šilovs was selected by the Vancouver Canucks in the sixth round, 156th overall, of the 2019 NHL entry draft.
+On 27 June 2019, he was subsequently selected 11th overall by the Barrie Colts of the Ontario Hockey League (OHL) in the 2019 CHL Import Draft. Šilovs signed a contract with Vancouver on 23 August 2019.
+In September 2019, he signed with Barrie for the 2019–20 OHL season.

+Šilovs began the 2020–21 season playing for HS Rīga and HK Mogo.
+On 19 January 2021, he was assigned to the Manitoba Moose of the American Hockey League (AHL).
+He made his AHL debut for Manitoba on 27 February 2021.

-In 2021, he started playing for the Abbotsford Canucks of the American Hockey League, recording a .888 save percentage for the team in 10 games in the 2021–22 season. Šilovs made his NHL debut with the Vancouver Canucks on 15 February 2023, against the New York Rangers.
+In the 2021–22 AHL season, he played for the Abbotsford Canucks, recording a .888 save percentage for the team in 10 games.

-He finished the season playing five games for Vancouver and 44 games for Abbotsford, being named the team MVP for Abbotsford.
+Šilovs made his NHL debut with the Vancouver Canucks on 15 February 2023, against the New York Rangers.
+He finished the 2022–23 season playing five games for Vancouver and 44 games for Abbotsford, being named the team MVP for Abbotsford.

 Continuing to play primarily in Abbotsford through the 2023–24 season, Šilovs was called up to make his Stanley Cup playoffs debut following injuries to Vancouver's regular goaltenders, Thatcher Demko and Casey DeSmith, three games into the Canucks' first-round series against the Nashville Predators.
 On 28 April 2024, he started his first playoff game, stopping 27 of 30 shots and helping the Canucks to a 4–3 win. Šilovs retained the net even after DeSmith's return to the roster, and on 3 May, he recorded his first playoff shutout in Vancouver's series-clinching game 6, a 1–0 win.
 He became the youngest goaltender in franchise history to earn a playoff shutout.
-In July 2024, Šilovs signed a two-year extension with the Canucks.
+In July 2024, Šilovs signed a two-year contract extension with the Canucks.

 As the starting goaltender for the Abbotsford Canucks in the 2025 AHL playoffs, Šilovs led his team to a Calder Cup championship, winning the Jack A. Butterfield Trophy as playoffs MVP for his efforts.

 Pittsburgh Penguins

 Prior to the start of the 2025–26 season, Šilovs was traded to the Pittsburgh Penguins for Chase Stillman and a 2027 fourth-round pick.
 He was named the starting goaltender by new head coach Dan Muse ahead of the season opener against the New York Rangers.
 He went on to make 25 saves to earn his first regular season shutout in the eventual 3–0 win.
 In the process, Šilovs joined Maxime Lagacé as the only Penguins goaltenders to earn a shutout in their Pittsburgh debut and Marc-André Fleury as the second-ever goaltender to earn an opening-night shutout for the team.

+On 5 July 2026 as a restricted free agent, Šilovs signed a one-year, $2.8 million contract to avoid contract arbitration.